 Use your stale bread to make grilled cheese sandwiches!
 The bread is going to crisp up anyways, so using stale bread doesn’t really affect the texture of the finished grilled cheese.
-(If you’re worried about it ending up too dry, add a soft cheese like cream cheese to your sandwich for extra moisture!)
+(If you’re worried about it ending up too dry, add a soft cheese like cream cheese to your sandwich to give it some additional moisture.)

 7. Soften It Up

-You can soften up a stale loaf of bread with this quick trick!
+You can soften up a stale loaf of bread with a quick trick!
 (It works best on bakery loaves with sturdier crusts.)

-Run the loaf of bread under running water for a few seconds, then place it in your oven at 350° for a few minutes.
-The moisture on the surface of the bread will create a steaming effect in the oven, so the bread should come out soft enough to slice or tear.
+Run the loaf of bread under running water for a few seconds, then place it in your oven at 350°F for a few minutes.
+The moisture on the surface of the bread will generate steam inside the oven, and the bread should come out soft enough to slice or tear.

 - Store bread in plastic or foil to help combat moisture loss.

-- Freeze it to keep it fresh for longer than a couple of days.
+- Freeze bread to keep it fresh for longer than a couple of days.
 Seal it tightly in a freezer bag, then defrost at room temperature.

 Do you use stale bread in any other ways?